vast-data/vastdb_nifi/README.md

    apache/nifi:2.0.0-M4
 ```

-Then visit: https://localhost:8443 and login with `username: admin` and `password: 123456123456`
+Then visit: https://hostname_or_ipaddress:8443 and login with `username: admin` and `password: 123456123456`

 Note:
-- Due to security requirements with Apache NiFi 2.x these instructions will only work using the localhost (or 127.0.0.1) url.
 - The `--platform linux/amd64` is a hard requirement.

 ### Apache NiFi Install